sjhatfield/sjhatfield.github.io/_posts/2020-05-20-Car-purchase-help.md

 ## Extensions To The App

 The first extension that should be considered is improving the quality of the data.
 It contained vehicle for-sale listings from Craigslist.
-Anyone can go on Craiglist and list their vehicle for any price they desire so the prices are not reliable.
-It is possible to obtain actual, completed, car sales data but it would require payment.
+Anyone can go on Craiglist and list their vehicle for any price they desire, so the prices are not reliable.
+It is possible to obtain actual, completed, car sales data but this data has a cost to access.

 An idea which was considered but not taken further was looking up vehicle maintenance histories to give the client an idea of whether vehicles are typically reliable.
 There are sites which will give you a vehicles history for free if you know the VIN (vehicle identification number), for example [here](https://www.vehiclehistory.com/).
 A dataset could be created to ascertain whether vehicles typically breakdown a lot or do not require much maintenance.

+Finally, as I recently been working on the fastai ["Practical Deep Learning for Coders" course"](https://www.fast.ai/) I could build the capability for a user to simply photograph the car they are interested in and the app to provide price estimates based on possible mileage readings.
+I have even found an appropriate dataset created by [Stanford](https://ai.stanford.edu/~jkrause/cars/car_dataset.html).
+There would be a challenge in matching the car identifications in the image dataset to the listings in the Craiglist dataset but this could be overcome with some string matching.
+Another issue may lay in the fact that the Stanford dataset appears to have been created in 2013 so may be outdated.